 Compound interest includes interest paid on the original principal, as well as any remaining interest from the previous period.
 You can think of compound interest as interest on interest.

-With compound interest you earn interest on both the principal and the interest from the last year.
-Which means your 5 percent interest rate is applied to the new balance of $105.
+With your second year of compound interest, you earn interest on both the principal and the interest from the last year.
+Using the same example provided, this means your 5 percent interest rate is applied to the new balance of $105.
 This means that you’ll receive $5.25 in interest during the second year.
 Your new balance will be $110.25.

 Compound interest causes the interest amount to increase each period.
 If you’re earning interest by storing your money in the bank, compound interest benefits you.
 If you’re being charged interest with a loan or credit card, compound interest can cost you more money.